Fast Computations on Ordered Nominal Sets: Representation in the total order symmetry

 \begin{example} Consider the set $\mathbb{Q}\times\mathbb{Q}$.
 The elements $(a,b)$ split in three orbits, one for $a<b$, one for $a=b$ and one for $a>b$.
 These have dimension 2, 1 and 2 respectively, so the set $\mathbb{Q}\times\mathbb{Q}$ is represented by the multiset $\{1,2,2\}$. \end{example}

-\begin{remark} The presentation in terms of a function $f \colon \mathbb{N}\rightarrow\mathbb{N}$ enforces that there are only finitely many orbits of any given dimension.
+\begin{remark} The representation in terms of a function $f \colon \mathbb{N}\rightarrow\mathbb{N}$ enforces that there are only finitely many orbits of any given dimension.
 The first part of the above proposition generalises to arbitrary nominal sets by replacing the codomain of $f$ by the class of all sets and adapting Definition~\ref{def:present-nom} accordingly.
-However, the resulting correspondence will no longer be one-to-one. \end{remark}
+However, the choice of function $f$ is no longer unique in that case---this is avoided in the finite case by using natural numbers instead of finite sets. \end{remark}